nohren/my-portfolio/_includes/04-lists.md

 1. My Favorite things
-    i.
-I like turtles
-    ii.
-I like turtles
-    iii.
-I like turtles
+     - I :heart: travel
+     - I :heart: immersion and immersive experiences.  **The potential for human storytelling + story experiencing is HUGE.**
-    iiii.
-And I like California style burritos
+     - I like California style burritos
+     - I like to sweat the demons out through exercise
+     - I :heart: my family and homies
+     - oh and I like turtles